Playing Mastermind with Wordle-like Feedback: The Third Case and Future Work.

 We speculate that

-It is reasonable because when $n$ is small, the feedback of `G' provides little information about the other codes of the answer.
-If the feedback contains two types of `G', representing whether the code exists in the other positions, then $F(3,2)\text{ and } F(5,3)$ would be two and three, respectively.
+It doesn't hold for smaller $n$.
+We suspect that the reason is when $n$ is small, the feedback of Green provides little information about the other letters of the answer.
+For example, if the feedback contains two types of Green, representing whether the letter exists in other positions, we can verify that $F(3,2) = 2 \text{ and } F(5,3) = 3$.

+However, it is difficult to prove our speculation by simplifying the game as we did in the first case.
+In Section~\ref{chap:firstcase}, we demonstrated that it is sufficient to prove $F(k,n)\ge k$ when $k\le n$, which means we need to prove the codebreaker cannot solve the Clear Mastermind with $k$ letters and $n$ positions in $k-1$ rounds if $k\le n$.
+Thus we can make the Clear Mastermind easier to solve by providing the codebreaker with more information, which also helps us to show that the codebreaker still cannot win in $k-1$ rounds.
+However, to prove $F(2n-1,n) = n, \text{ for all } n>3$, we need to prove $F(2n-1,n)< n+1,\text{ for all } n>3$ according to the third case of Theorem~\ref{thm:1}.
+One common approach is to make the game more difficult in some way that the codebreaker can still win in $n$ rounds.
+This is more challenging than the former case.